Uniswap/docs/CONTRIBUTING.md

 1. On your local machine, make sure you're in the uniswap-docs directory.<br>
    `cd uniswap-docs`

-2. Specify the Uniswap/uniswap-docs repo as the `upstream` remote repository for your local repo (the files that are now locally on your computer).
+2. Specify the Uniswap/uniswap-docs repo as the `upstream` remote repository for your local repo (the files that are now locally on your computer).<br>

-        git remote add upstream https://github.com/Uniswap/uniswap-docs.git
+   `git remote add upstream https://github.com/Uniswap/uniswap-docs.git`

 3. [Sync your fork](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-from-the-command-line) with `upstream`.
-4. Create and checkout a new branch:
+4. Create and checkout a new branch:<br>

-       git checkout -b "my-new-branch"
+   `git checkout -b "my-new-branch"``

 5. Add or edit source files locally in the uniswap-docs directory:
    * [Add or edit Markdown files](#add-or-edit-markdown-files)
    * [Add or edit code comments and generate Markdown](#add-or-edit-code-comments-and-generate-Markdown)
 6. Use `git add` to stage your changes.
-7. Commit the changes and include a message with your commit:
+7. Commit the changes and include a message with your commit:<br>

-        git commit -m "Fixed abc."
+   `git commit -m "Fixed abc."``

-8. Push the current branch to your fork and set the remote as upstream:
+8. Push the current branch to your fork and set the remote as upstream:<br>

-        git push --set-upstream origin my-new-branch
+   `git push --set-upstream origin my-new-branch`

 You can use steps 3-8 above any time you want to add or edit doc content, just remember: